engie-group/zabel-elements/README.md

 This is part of the Zabel platform.
 The **zabel-elements** package contains the standard _elements_ library for Zabel.

-An element is a service such as _Artifactory_ or _Jenkins_ or a LDAP server that can be used or managed by the Zabel platform.
+An element is an external service such as _Artifactory_ or _Jenkins_ or a LDAP server that can be used or managed by the Zabel platform.

 This package provides the necessary wrappers for some elements commonly found in many workplaces, namely: